theolivenbaum/resin/README.md

 The error rate of the image classifier is ~5%.

 You may plug in your own vector space configurations into Resin's read and write pipelines.
 You do so by implementing IModel<T>.

-Resin stores data as document collections.
-It applies your prefered IModel<T> onto your data when writing and querying.
-The write pipeline produces a set of indices (graphs), one for each document field, that you may interact with by using the Resin web GUI, the Resin read/write JSON HTTP API, or programmatically.

 You may also:
 - build, validate and optimize indices using the command-line tool [Sir.Cmd](https://github.com/kreeben/resin/blob/master/src/Sir.Cmd/README.md)